 View his work in our gallery

 Chris Ahalt has been blowing glass since 1998.
-Chris went to Venice, Italy in 2004 to apprentice under world renowned master flame worker, Cesare (Chez-a-ray) Toffolo.
-There he learned the centuries old techniques of Venetian Glass Blowing which had a huge impact on his work allowing his perfectionist/showy side push glass to its limits.
-Chris will assist Cesare whenever he is able with classes in the U.S. Chris has also delved into making sculptural glass animals to look like balloons.
-A graduate from the Minneapolis College of Art and Design in 2000 with a Bachelor of Fine Arts in Sculpture/ Furniture Design, Chris taught a Venetian glass class at LSAG in January, 2014.
+Chris went to Venice, Italy in 2004 to apprentice under world-renowned master flame worker, Cesare (Chez-a-ray) Toffolo.
+There he learned the centuries-old techniques of Venetian Glass Blowing which had a huge impact on his work allowing his perfectionist/showy side to push glass to its limits.
+Chris will assist Cesare whenever he is able with classes in the U.S. Chris has also delved into making sculptural glass animals look like balloons.
+A graduate from the Minneapolis College of Art and Design in 2000 with a Bachelor of Fine Arts in Sculpture/ Furniture Design, Chris taught a Venetian glass class at LSAG in January 2014.

 An unprecedented glass artist collaborative established in 2003.
-This award winning team is comprised of three childhood friends Michael Richardson, Justin Tarducci, and Timothy Underwood.
+This award-winning team is comprised of three childhood friends Michael Richardson, Justin Tarducci, and Timothy Underwood.
 All met while exploring their shared enthusiasm for art, glass, and creation in and around Newport Rhode Island.
 Combining their shared passion for hand blown glass after more than 10 years of personal development, Anchor Bend Glassworks continues to redefine the glassblower's art.
 The talents from each artist encourage and compliment the energy and originality that permeates every piece of hand blown glass that Anchor Bend creates.
-Their award winning designs can be seen at select galleries and museums Nationwide.
-Through their work and mission, they help support many nonprofits and charities including: The American Heart Association, The Leukemia and Lymphoma Society, March of Dimes, Boys and Girls Club of Newport, etc.
+Their award-winning designs can be seen at select galleries and museums Nationwide.
+Through their work and mission, they help support many nonprofits and charities including The American Heart Association, The Leukemia and Lymphoma Society, March of Dimes, Boys and Girls Club of Newport, etc.

 Douglas Becker has over twenty years of glassblowing experience.
 His designs focus on capturing the fluid movement of molten glass.
 To convey this into his finished pieces he creates softly distorted shapes and softens the surface of the pieces with etching and acid polishing.
 From whimsical birds to exquisite vases, you can see the playfulness in each piece.